The QuanTI-FRET method proposes calibrating the instrument and the FRET pair to simply

 calculate absolute FRET probabilities from triplet of images acquired under the same conditions

 and with the same FRET pair.
-All the photophysical and instrumental factors are included in this calibration, leaving
+All the photophysical and instrumental factors are included in this calibration,

 the variability of the results to biological origins.